-This photo was taken during construction.
-We are looking from Pole 6 up the old corridor yet to be abandoned toward the old Pole 7.
-The new right-of-way proceeds off to the right of the old one (new pole location in black).
-It doesn't look like that much of a change, does it?
+This photo was taken during construction looking from the old Pole 6 up the corridor toward the yet-to-be-abandoned old Pole 7.
+The new right-of-way proceeds off to the right (new pole location in black).
+It doesn't look like that much of an improvement, does it?

 To me, it's huge, but to explain why will take going back to the satellite image.